mdmvv/airbus-ship-detection/README.md

-# Airbus Ship Detection Project
+# Airbus Ship Detection App

 ## Overview
 This project implements a deep learning model for ship detection using a U-Net-like convolutional neural network architecture.
 The model is trained on the Airbus Ship Detection dataset from Kaggle and can identify ships in satellite imagery.